 Spider Lilies Bloom Like Magic

 The enchanting blossoms of spider lilies seem to appear out of nowhere following late-summer rains.
-Try these classic bulbs at home to create your own miraculous show.

 Spider lilies move around with us in the South.
-True pass-along plants, these bulbs thrive in old gardens, yards, and cemeteries.
-Their show starts a few days after a good rain shower in September.
-From bare ground, stalks burst through and unfurl their Chinese red, curvy petals and stamens.
+True pass-along plants, these hardy bulbs thrive in old gardens, yards, and cemeteries.
+Their show starts a few days after a good rain shower in midsummer through September.
+From bare ground, stalks burst through and unfurl their vibrant red show with curvy petals and stamens.
 As the flowers fade, narrow, green, straplike leaves with silver stripes emerge, persist all winter, and then disappear by spring.
-Long a mainstay in Southern gardens, spider lilies go by several common names—"British soldiers," "Guernsey lilies," and "surprise lilies"—and also their botanical name, Lycoris radiata.
+Long a mainstay in Southern gardens, red spider lilies go by several common names: "British soldiers," "Guernsey lilies," "surprise lilies," and also their botanical name, Lycoris radiata.
+Try these classic flowering bulbs at home to create your own miraculous show.